irriv/kalenteri_projekti/README.md

 # kalenteri_projekti
 This is a simple calendar program where the user can make notes.
 These notes are written to 'calendarData.json' file in the program's folder.
 This json file can be uploaded to Google Drive.
-The target folder is specified in 'driveFolderId.txt' file and has to be manually set by the user.

-However, in order for this feature to work, I'd have to add the email of the new user as a test user for the program in Google's API.
 The 'uploadToDrive.exe' handles uploading the file.
 This executable is run on closing the calendar program if the user chooses so.

+To use the cloud functionality the user has to:
+- Create a project in https://console.cloud.google.com.
+- Enable Google Drive API in the project.
+- Create an OAuth client ID in the project.
-Alternatively, if the user wants to create their own client in Google's API, they can specify the client secrets in 'client_secrets.json' file.
+- Specify the client secrets in 'client_secrets.json' file.

-Currently the source code for the executable is not available but I will add it here early next year.
+- Specify a target folder in the user's Google Drive as an ID in 'driveFolderId.txt' file.
+- The folder ID is the last part in a Google Drive folder's url, for example, https://drive.google.com/drive/folders/ID